I Cinema Seminars:

-A meeting in which these two professionals share their vision of different filmmakers with special attention to the treatment of time in cinema.
+In this meeting these two professionals shared their vision of different filmmakers with special attention to the treatment of time in cinema.

 Andrea Morán is programmer of Filmadrid and part of the editorial board of Caimán, Cuadernos de Cine.
 She directed the short films Espin: Historia de un regalo fallido, Norah and Yo siempre puedo dormir pero hoy no puedo.

 Daniela Urzola is a film critic.
 She graduated in Law at the University of Cartagena (Colombia) and in Art History at the University of the Andes.
 In 2020 she gained a master’s degree in film criticism at ECAM.
 She currently contributes to Caimán Cuadernos de Cine and is a member of the editorial board of Mutacións magazine.

 Online Round Table: the rhythm and temporary realities that allows editing